AndreaFalanti/popnas/README.md

   - @x@ avgpool
   - @x@ tconv      (Transpose convolution)

+  For time series (1D inputs), specify the kernel size as @ instead of @x@, since the kernel size is mono dimensional.

 **Search strategy**:
 - **max_children**: defines the maximum amount of cells the algorithm can train in each iteration (except the first step, which trains all possible cells).